Stories We Could Tell (novel): Title

-Parsons' "Stories we could tell“ Lyrics shares the same title as the song sung by John Sebastian.
+The book shares the same title as a song sung by John Sebastian.
 The lyrics of the song generally speaking deal with being young, independent and free.
 The narrator is looking back on “the time of his life“ in which he travelled around a lot, lived a live as a musician and just had fun.
 Even though he did a lot of mistakes, he enjoyed this part of his life.
 In this respect the semi-autobiographical elements and the novel's ending fit the mood and retrospective approach of Sebastian's song.

 Structure

 The novel is told chronologically from three perspectives using a 3rd person selective omniscient narrator.
 It is divided into three different parts.
-The first part is called "You May Not Be An Angel“, part Two is called: "Angels Are So Few“ and the third part is called "Another Girl.
+The first part is called "You May Not Be An Angel“, part two is called "Angels Are So Few“ and part three is called "Another Girl.
 Another Planet“.
-The names are related to two songs: "I’ll string along with you" by Harry Warren and "Another Girl, Another Planet" by The Only Ones.
+The names are related to two songs: "I’ll String Along With You" by Harry Warren and "Another Girl, Another Planet" by The Only Ones.
 The entire events of the novel take place in one night, August 16, 1977, the night that Elvis died.